raspberrypilearning/3D-scene/en/step_6.md

 ## Soundtrack

 Now you're going to add some `sounds`{:class="block3sound"} to your project.
-Depending on your plans, this could be a continuous background soundtrack or sounds that happen at a specific time, such as when you click on a sprite.
+Depending on your plans, this could be a continuous background soundtrack or sounds that happen at regular intervals or a combination.

 --- task ---